raw-labs/squirro-sales/sales-enablement-guide.md

 - **Data teams**: "Connect any system; SQL and Python; optional dbt for performance."

 Common objections and responses:
-- "We already have SquirroChat" → "Great—this adds live systems without migration."
+- "We already have Squirro Chat" → "Great—this adds live systems without migration."
 - "Security/compliance risk" → "Every access is authenticated, authorized, audited; masking and row/column controls."
 - "Sounds complex" → "POC in one afternoon for UAE; Vodafone in days, not months."